 As part of the Professional Doctorate in Counselling Psychology you will complete 450 hours supervised clinical hours.
 On graduating, you will be eligible to apply for registration with the HCPC and Chartered status with the BPS.
 The USW School of Psychology and Therapeutic Studies is ideally placed to offer this new course because of its expertise in both counselling and psychology teaching and research.

 The vibrant, well-established psychology subject area has particular strengths in developmental disorders, health psychology and addictions, whilst the Newport campus acts as a regional hub for counselling and psychotherapy training.
-This Doctorate course is offered subject to validation, and pending approval by the HCPC and validation by the BPS.

 This course is subject to validation.